Razat94/learnSEO/README.md

 </div>

 <p align="center">
-  All jokes aside, the main point of SEO is to improve your websites visibility, traffic, and search rankings.
+  All jokes aside, the main point of SEO is to improve a websites visibility, traffic, and search rankings.
-  This guide mainly goes over On-Page SEO.
-It does not go over link building and social media tools.
+  This guide mainly goes over On-Page SEO, and does not go over link building and social media tools.
-  Ultimately, this guide is meant for people (like myself) who get stuck on trying to improve a website and ask themselves "How can I make it better?"
+  Ultimately, this guide is meant for people (like myself) who get stuck on improving a website and ask themselves "How can I make this better?"
   So without further ado...
 </p>